 The branding process takes an extraordinary amount of time, effort, and collaboration between designer and client.
 But what about all those mysterious final files?
 Too often they’re just passed on as an afterthought with little explanation of where and when to use them.

 • Master Logo – The master logo is the one with all the things.
-Usually this one has additional elements like the date established, location, and/or other icons paired with the logo to make a special statement.
-This is your brand in all its glory, however it shouldn’t be used most frequently.
+Usually, this one has additional elements like the date established, location, and/or other icons paired with the logo to make a special statement.
+This is your brand in all its glory, however, it shouldn’t be used most frequently.
 This type of lock-up is ideal for scenarios where it needs to make a big impression and has a decent amount of real estate to work with.
 Think signage, packaging, a postcard front, shopping bag, or brochure cover.

 • Secondary Logo – This is the logo you’ll use when the primary logo doesn’t fit or feel right in a chosen context.
-If your primary logo is takes up more vertical real estate, maybe this one is more horizontal.
-This logo still feels cohesive and at home with the rest of your identity, but is used on more of an as-needed basis.
+If your primary logo takes up more vertical real estate, maybe this one is more horizontal.
+This alternate logo still feels cohesive and at home with the rest of your identity, but is used on more of an as-needed basis.

 • Logotype – This term may apply to your primary and/or secondary logo, or your brand may not have one at all.
 Essentially “logotype” refers to a logo where the typography is the hero all on its own.
 Disney and Google are great examples of famous logotypes.

 • Mark – The mark could be an icon/symbol that’s part of the primary and/or secondary logo, or it may stand on its own as a totally separate brand element.
 I tend to use the mark to support the brand in places where the business name already appears (so as not to be repetitive) and/or where the full logo would be too large.
 Think social media avatar, website favicon, or one side of a business card.
 For some brands, the mark becomes a standalone element that’s so strong it can stand alone and still be recognizable (Apple and Nike for instance).